What actually counts as “VM protection”

 - Questions or evaluation help: [email protected].

-All vendor characterizations in this article are based on publicly available material refreshed on June 6, 2026.
-Vendor product capabilities and pricing change — for current claims, check each vendor’s site.
+All vendor characterizations in this article are based on publicly available material refreshed on June 6, 2026, including Obfuscator.io pricing, Obfuscator.io API docs, Jscrambler payment-page material, JSDefender product material, and Digital.ai web application security material.
+Vendor product capabilities and pricing change; for current claims, check each vendor’s site.
 Trademarks belong to their respective owners.